 - Cramps in the abdomen

 A person with diarrhea may also suffer from other conditions, some of which are serious.
-Symptoms that may also be present include:
+Other accompanying symptoms that indicate severity include:

 - Stools with blood or pus

 A diagnosis may be made by monitoring the signs and symptoms of diarrhea.
-Doctors usually follow a certain pattern in order to treat diarrhea:
+Doctors usually follow a specific pattern to treat diarrhea:

 - Examine your body